Job - Why Things Go Wrong

 Here he is saying that God is not going to change His mind about this - Saul is out of the kingship.

-But there is a problem - that truth is retroactive for all time - it was first stated hundreds of years earlier, and is a foundational characteristic of what we know about God.
+But there is a problem - that truth is also retroactive for all time.
+It was first stated hundreds of years earlier, and is a foundational characteristic of what we know about God.
 Those words also mean that Saul, established as king by God Himself, is king forever, as long as he lives, anyway.
 No one, no man can change what God has established.
 Nor will God...

-As we will see, Saul's kingship lasted another thirty or thirty five years.
+As we will see, Saul's kingship lasted another fifteen years or so.
 He wasn't going away, nor was God sending him away.
 Not even Samuel's prophetic words could change that.

 t) Samuel turned back to worship God with Saul